yeadamk/snake-pathfinding/README.md

 - Breath First Search
 - A*

-Use Chrome -- problems may arise in other browsers (compatibility issues)
+Use Chrome to run the program! -- problems may arise in other browsers (compatibility issues)

+## Controls

+W/A/S/D OR Arrow Keys - Control the snake
+Spacebar              - Toggles automation
+Escape/P              - Pause

-# License
+## License

 © 2021-2022 Yeadam Kim